Contact Us

 The vast majority of businesses use several different MarTech tools.
 These are advertising, and direct market research to boost their sales.
 The three key types of data analytics are:

 • Descriptive analytics.
-Descriptive analytics describes the use of a range of historic data to draw comparisons.
+Descriptive analytics describes the use of a range of historical data to draw comparisons.

 • Predictive analytics.
 Predictive analytics uses various statistical techniques.
 These are data mining, machine learning, or predictive modeling.
 They are needed to analyze data and predict future events on the market.